Statue of Zeus at Olympia: Loss and destruction

 Alternatively, the statue perished along with the temple, which was severely damaged by fire in 425 AD.
 But earlier loss or damage is implied by Lucian of Samosata in the later 2nd century, who referenced it in Timon: "they have laid hands on your person at Olympia, my lord High-Thunderer, and you had not the energy to wake the dogs or call in the neighbours; surely they might have come to the rescue and caught the fellows before they had finished packing up the loot."

 Phidias' workshop

 The approximate date of the statue (the third quarter of the 5th century BC) was confirmed in the rediscovery (1954–1958) of Phidias' workshop, approximately where Pausanias said the statue of Zeus was constructed.
 Archaeological finds included tools for working gold and ivory, ivory chippings, precious stones and terracotta moulds.
 Most of the latter were used to create glass plaques, and to form the statue's robe from sheets of glass, naturalistically draped and folded, then gilded.
 A cup inscribed "ΦΕΙΔΙΟΥ ΕΙΜΙ" or "I belong to Phidias" was found at the site.
-However, the inscription is widely considered to be a forgery.
+However, the inscription is considered by some to be a forgery.